 EATON SOCON HYDRO

-VerdErg Renewable Energy designed this hydro scheme for Eaton Socon Hydro Limited to exploit the 1.4 m gross head (1.2m net) between the marina and mill pond through a disused underground culvert.
+VerdErg Renewable Energy designed this hydro scheme for Eaton Socon Hydro Limited to exploit the small head between the marina and mill pond through a disused underground culvert.

 Artist’s impression of VETT hydro scheme at Eaton Socon.

 Restoration of the existing culvert that feeds the turbine chamber

 Key design criteria ensured the VETT unit was integrated into the existing infrastructure of the Grade II listed mill that sits above it, preserving the historic and leisure amenity of the site.
 The underground culverts VETT is located within were originally used for hydropower production up until the mid-20th century.

 The historic mill is now home to pub and restaurant The River Mill.
 The VETT is installed under the pub's outside decking, out of sight.

 The scheme is designed to be installed and operated in a way that protects the juvenile coarse fish nursery areas in the marina and mill pond and to accommodate eel passage, as specified in stakeholder discussions with the Environment Agency.